 print(f"Shape of BA: {C_BA.shape}") # Output: Shape of BA: (3, 3)

-Even if A and B are square matrices of the same size, where both AB and BA are defined and have the same dimensions, the results will usually be different.
+Even if and are square matrices of the same size, where both and are defined and have the same dimensions, the results will usually be different.
 The order in which you multiply matrices matters significantly.
 This has important implications in areas like computer graphics and machine learning, where sequences of matrix operations represent sequences of transformations or computational steps.
 Changing the order changes the outcome.